 He doesn’t talk much.
 The Delhi Walla is with Editor, a spoilt south Delhi brat with a weakness for Parmesan cheese and chocolate chip cookies.
 A resident of Nizamuddin East, an up-market neighbourhood dotted with gardens and ruins, Editor owns ‘a nice collar, a nice leash and a serviceable winter coat.’

-He also owns two pets—Sumita and her husband, Vinod Mehta.
-As the editor of Outlook, an influential Indian newsweekly, Mr Mehta often puts in a nugget or two on Editor in Delhi Diary, the popular column on the magazine’s last page.
+He also owns two pets—-Sumita and her husband, Vinod Mehta.
+As the editor of Outlook newsweekly, Mr Mehta often puts in a nugget or two on Editor in Delhi Diary, the popular column on the magazine’s last page.
 That explains the exposure of a family secret — all three share the same bedroom.
 Editor snores on the sofa; the Mehtas on the double bed.
 However, unlike other pampered Nizamuddin East pets, Editor is not pedigreed.
 Around seven years ago, he was found shivering in a ditch in Gurgaon.

-I enter the apartment of the Mehtas in the evening.
-Mr Mehta is away at his office in Safdarjang Enclave, while Editor is having his siesta in a small book-lined room that looks like a study.
+I enter the Mehta apartment in the evening.
+The magazine editor is away at his office in Safdarjang Enclave, while Editor is having his siesta in a small book-lined room that looks like a study.
 ‘A friend gave him to us,’ says Mrs Mehta as she kisses Editor on his lips, pats him and calls him sweet names like Eddie and Ed.

-Like others, Editor must have his outings.
-In the evening, a lady called Chanda joins him for a walk.
+Every evening, house staffer Ms Chanda takes Editor for a walk.
 If Mr Mehta is home early, he goes instead.
 Once he reported in Delhi Diary: ‘The other day I was taking Ed for his evening walk when I heard someone shouting behind my back, ‘Editor, Editor!’
 I thought the gentleman had some important work with me or perhaps wanted to say nice things about the diary I wrote.
 When I rushed to him, he said nonchalantly, “Sorry, I was not calling you, but your dog!” ’

-I follow Ms Chanda as she takes out Editor for a walk.
-As he lifts his leg against a pilkhan tree, she says, ‘Both Saheb and Memsaheb love Editor more than parents would love their child.’
+Stepping out with Editor, Ms Chanda says, ‘Both Saheb and Memsaheb love Editor more than parents would love their child.’

 ‘A woolly-headed liberal’ in his own words, Mr Mehta goes all mushy-gooey on sighting anything canine and homeless.
 There are at least five dogs hanging around his apartment complex, all said to be fed daily by him with milk and bread, ‘chewies’ and biscuits.
 The chowkidar identify three by name—Bhola, Daisy and Kalu.